superkarn/superkarn.github.io/resume/index.markdown

 2022-05 → Current
 **Software Engineering Manager**
 [Indeed](https://www.indeed.com/)
-- Managed a distributed engineering team
+- Managed a distributed engineering team working on candidate data transfer both from Indeed to Partners and from Partners to Indeed.
-- Collaborated with product managers
-- Managed integrations with ATS
+- Led the product from alpha stage to initial general availability stage, growing the number of business clients by 16x and delivering 4x increase in monthly data exports within the first 12 months, with expected 100x increase in monthly data exports in the next 12 months.
+- Redesigned services to be more resilient and scale independently.
+- Incorporated 3-Legged OAuth which increased the market size.

 2022-03 → 2022-05
 **Principal Software Engineer**